-During my post-doc I will be involved in a broad project on "Improving the use of decison-support systems" - DSS for short (official synopsis here).
-Many DSS systems exist to facilitate decision making for people in business settings and elsewhere.
-However, we consistently see that people fail to follow the advice or predictions provided by these systems.
-This is despite the fact that, in almost every case, DSS provided advice leads to better results.
+During my post-doc I will be involved in a wide-ranging project on "Improving the use of decison-support systems" - DSS for short (official synopsis here).
+Many DSS systems are essentially algorithms developed to assist in decision making, but also to provide advice for certain judgments.
+However, we consistently see that people fail to follow advice generate by algorithms and we know very little about how people evaluate the quality of such advice.

-I will be periodically updating this section on our latest findings and for those who are interested and would like to get in touch, you can find my information on the "contact" section of this website.
+For those who are interested in this work and would like to get in touch, you can find my information on the "contact" section of this website.

-(Under review) Efendic, E., Drace, S., Ric, F. The Combination of Multiple Affective Reactions and Their Impact on Decision Making.
+Efendic, E., Drace, S., Ric, F. The Combination of Multiple Affective Experiences and Their Impact on Decision Making. - completed and submitted

 (Pre-Print) Efendić, E. How emotions enter into decision making: A more unified approach to types of emotions.